Ashwini-e20/Ashwini-e20/README.md

 <!-- FOOTER -->
 <p align="center">
-  ✨ <i>"Keep coding, keep exploring.
-Great things are built one pastel commit at a time."</i> ✨
+  🌑 <i>"Keep coding, keep exploring.
+Great things are built one  commit at a time."</i> 🌑
 </p>